uvidit/pocPages/README.md

 Don't forget set env variables:
+GITHUB_TOKEN < the token required by TRAVIS CI to poll GITHUB

+## GCE service key using example: http://scottsmerchek.com/2015/07/24/pushing-to-google-container-registry-from-circleci/
-GITHUB_TOKEN < the token required by TRAVIS CI to poll GITHUB GCE_SVC_KEY  < the API key required by publishing script to work with Google cloud
+GCE_SVC_KEY_IN_BASE64  < the API key required by publishing script to work with Google cloud